 A lot of travellers will cancel their Netflix subscription to save a few extra pounds every month before their big trip.
 A great gift is to re-subscribe them for their travels, because Netflix is available even on a phone so can be watched anywhere.

-Using a VPN allows you browse Netflix’s full database from any country!
-Astrill is a good VPN that we regularly use to watch Netflix shows that aren’t available in the country that we are currently in.
+Using a VPN allows you to browse Netflix’s full database from any country!
+Surfshark is a good VPN that we regularly use to watch Netflix shows that aren’t available in the country that we are currently in.

 Even with the increased use of e-tickets now, travellers always seem to have documents to print out and keep safe.

 I see so many people pulling out a tatty and flimsy plastic sleeve that they’ve been storing everything important in.
 Why!?
-There are so many nice-looking and functional document holders available – do your friend, daughter, cousin or whoever is going travelling a favour and buy them one!
+There are so many nice-looking and functional document holders available to buy online – do your friend, daughter, cousin or whoever is going travelling a favour and buy them one!

 Not everyone is into sharing their adventures in a travel diary, but if you have a budding writer or even someone who just likes to read back on their written memories then a good journal is a perfect gift for backpackers.